miker-bice/django_tailwind_todo/README.md

 and the <strong>Todo List Model</strong>.
 The Todo list contains different fields one of them is the target_id field which has a <strong>One-to-Many relationship</strong> with the ID field in the <strong>User Model</strong>

+This database structure allows saving of todo tasks that are specific to the user who created the task

 ## Authors

 - [@miker-bice](https://www.github.com/miker-bice)